-It is plausible to think that, for PH to work as a successful explanation for the Second Law, it has to be on a par with other fundamental laws of nature.
-That is, we should take PH to be a law of nature and not just a contingent initial condition, for otherwise it might be highly unlikely that our past was in lower entropy and that our inferences to the past are reliable.
-Already in the context of a weaker version of PH, Feynman (2017) suggests that the low-entropy initial condition should be understood as a law of nature.
-However, PH by itself is not enough.
-Since there are anti-thermodynamic exceptions even for trajectories starting from the PH-subspace, it is crucial to impose another law about a uniform probability distribution on the subspace.
-This is the quantum analog of what Albert (2000) calls the Statistical Postulate (SP).
-It corresponds to the Lebesgue measure we specified in §2.2 #4.
-We used it to state the typicality statement in #10.
-Barry Loewer calls the joint system-the package of laws that includes PH and SP in addition to the dynamical laws of physics-the Mentaculus Vision.24
+exceptions even for trajectories starting from the PH-subspace, it is crucial to impose another law about a uniform probability distribution on the subspace.
+This is the quantum analogue of what Albert ([2000]) calls the statistical postulate (SP).
+It corresponds to the normalized surface area measure we specified in point (4) in Section 2.2.
+We used it to state the typicality statement in point (10).
+Loewer calls the joint system-the package of laws that includes PH and SP in addition to the dynamical laws of physics-the Mentaculus vision.